microsoft/trident/README.md

   networking in the currently running OS.
 This is mainly used to startup networking during initial provisioning when the default DHCP configuration is not sufficient.
+- `rebuild-raid`: Trident can rebuild RAID arrays when a disk failure occurs and a disk is replaced.
+After running the `trident rebuild-raid` command, the rebuild process begins.
+  Refer to [Rebuild RAID](./docs/Explanation/Rebuild-RAID.md) for more details.

 For any of the commands, you can change logging verbosity from the default `WARN` by passing `--verbosity` and appending one of the following values: